egr314-team303/asu/index.md

 We initialize the system first, then set up all hardware registers, and establish our communication (i2C for temperature sensor, spi for motor driver).
 All this is to make our function successful.

 Our software is mainly to check whether a dangerous temperature has been set.
 Once the set temperature is reached, our motor will rotate with the fan blades (thus achieving a cooling effect).

+## Lesson Learned

+● Collaboration is necessary: Working collaboratively with team members is necessary to ensure that the project meets all requirements and is successful.
+● Attention to detail is crucial: In egr 314, small details can have a significant impact on the success of a project, so attention to detail is crucial.
+● Effective communication is key: Clear and consistent communication among team members is essential to ensure that everyone is on the same page and working towards the same goals.
+● Planning and organization are critical: Developing a detailed project plan and timeline is essential to ensuring that the project stays on track and deadlines are met.
+● Problem-solving is a valuable skill: Being able to identify and solve problems quickly and efficiently is a critical skill in engineering projects.
+● Flexibility is key: Plans and designs may need to be adapted or changed as the project progresses, and being able to adapt to new challenges is essential.
+● Thorough testing is essential: Testing is a critical part of the engineering process, and it is important to conduct thorough testing to ensure that the product or design functions as intended.
+● Iteration is part of the process: Often, multiple iterations and revisions are necessary to create a successful design or product.
+● Documentation is important.
+Documenting the project thoroughly is necessary to ensure that future team members can understand it and build on it.
+● Continuous learning is valuable.
+This project will constantly evolve, and staying up-to-date with new technologies and techniques is important to stay competitive and produce high-quality work.

+## Recommendations for future students

+● Be proactive: Take the initiative to seek out additional resources if you're struggling with the material.
+Ask your professor or TA for extra help, and don't hesitate to form study groups with your classmates.
+Being proactive about your learning can make a big difference in your success in the class.
+● Stay organized: This class will likely require a lot of reading and writing assignments, so it's essential to stay organized.
+Develop a system for keeping track of due dates, notes, and other important information.
+● Enhance your technical writing abilities: Writing technical reports and presentations is a critical part of EGR 314.
+Improving your technical writing skills will help you communicate your ideas more effectively in this class.
+● Familiarize yourself with engineering software and tools commonly used in the field, such as Cadence.
+Practice using these tools before the start of the course to gain confidence and proficiency.
+● Be curious and engaged in the subject matter, and don't be afraid to ask questions and seek out additional resources to deepen your understanding.
+Engage with your classmates and professors, and take advantage of opportunities.